 I don’t watch much tv, just football and the food network.
 I do enjoy documentaries though, and I’m a big fan of the deadliest catch.
-You know the show on the discovery channel?
-Sometimes when I’m cooking with king crab I think about those guys out on the bering sea in alaska, risking life and limb just so we can enjoy this scary looking sea creature.
+Do you know the show on the discovery channel?
+Sometimes when I’m cooking with king crab I think about those guys out on the Bering Sea in Alaska, risking life and limb just so we can enjoy this scary looking sea creature.

 Back in the day preparing crab was a real pain, one of those tedious jobs farmed out to the young commis chef’s.
 You’d have to kill it, cook it and extract all the meat.
 Which involved hammering at the hard claws and pieces of shell flying everywhere.
 Before painstakingly going through all the meat looking for traces of shell.
 All with the boss looking over your shoulder to make sure you didn’t waste any of the meat.

-Now it arrives in the kitchen all nicely packaged and already cooked. its just a matter of checking it for any shell.
-One thing i’ve noticed over the past couple of years is that the you rarely if ever find any, so the crab processing technique must of improved.
+Now it arrives in the kitchen all nicely packaged and already cooked. it’s just a matter of checking it for any shell.
+One thing I’ve noticed over the past couple of years is that you rarely if ever find any, so the crab processing technique must have improved.
 Thank god for modern technology!